-Name of Committee: Performance Finance and Investment Committee Date(s) of Committee Meetings since last Wednesday 25 th May 2022 Chair of Committee: Mary Martin, Non-Executive Director Date of Report: Wednesday 25 th May 2022 ALERT Matters of concerns, gaps in assurance or key risks to escalate to the Board/Committee Financial Plan 2022/23 The Committee was advised that nationally additional funding has been made available to reduce inflationary pressures within ICS plans.
-To access this there is a clear expectation that the system will return its plan to a breakeven position A further submission of the financial plan at both Trust and ICS level will be required on the 20th of June PFIC will require delegated authority to authorise the revised plan through an extraordinary PFIC before 20th June.
-Financial Position 2022/23 The outturn position for Month 1 showed an adverse variance to plan of c£0.5m driven by temporary staffing usage and underdelivery on efficiency targets The CIP target is presenting a real challenge as 56.3% remains rated red risk and 15.8% has yet to be identified.
-There is a shortfall of funding for the Capital plan with the Theatres refurbishment works commencing at risk.
+Name of Committee: Performance Finance and Investment Committee Date(s) of Committee Meetings since last Wednesday 25 th May 2022 Chair of Committee: Mary Martin, Non-Executive Director Date of Report: Wednesday 25 th May 2022

+Matters of concerns, gaps in assurance or key risks to escalate to the Board/Committee

+Financial Plan 2022/23

+- The Committee was advised that nationally additional funding has been made available to reduce inflationary pressures within ICS plans. - To access this there is a clear expectation that the system will return its plan to a breakeven position - A further submission of the financial plan at both Trust and ICS level will be required on the 20th of June - PFIC will require delegated authority to authorise the revised plan through an extraordinary PFIC before 20th June.

+Financial Position 2022/23

+- The outturn position for Month 1 showed an adverse variance to plan of c£0.5m driven by temporary staffing usage and underdelivery on efficiency targets - The CIP target is presenting a real challenge as 56.3% remains rated red risk and 15.8% has yet to be identified. - There is a shortfall of funding for the Capital plan with the Theatres refurbishment works commencing at risk.
 In order to balance the plan, £5m of slippage or additional funding will need to be identified.
-Performance Issues The continuing impact of COVID inpatients and the resulting extra work is a cause for concern although it was noted that the total number of COVID inpatients had reduced to 30 on the day of the meeting.